Last updated on 2026-04-13

 Career Options

-Graduates of the Community, Family & Child Studies diploma can pursue a variety of rewarding careers in Canada, including:
+Graduates of the Community, Family and Child Studies diploma can pursue a variety of rewarding career paths in Canada, including:

-• Family Support Worker: Assists families in navigating challenges and accessing resources to improve their well-being.
+- Family Support Worker: Assist families in navigating challenges and accessing resources to improve their well-being.

-• Child and Youth Care Worker: Provides support and guidance to children and youth in various settings, including schools and community programs.
+- Child and Youth Care Worker: Work with children and adolescents in various settings, focusing on their emotional and social development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.